-David Thomas Reeve is currently studying for a Bachelor of Science in Game Design at Digipen Institute of Technology, Redmond, Washington.
+David Thomas Reeve is currently a Programmer and Game Designer living and working in Redmond, Washington.
 Introduced to computers at a young age by his mother, David has been playing games since he was a baby and making them since a short time after that (and often forcing his parents and friends to play them.)

 Even before he could read, David showed an interest in making video games – designing characters, plots, gameplay, and levels.
 His early games were board games and card games, and even though they had incoherent and unfun rules, showed an ambition for design.